Damage in the network with an isolated neutral conductor

 results = engee.run(model_name);

-To import the simulation results, the recording of the necessary signals has been enabled in advance and their names have been set.
-Convert the instantaneous values of currents and voltages of the variable results into separate vectors:
+To import the simulation results, the recording of the necessary signals was enabled in advance and their names were set.
+Converting the instantaneous values of currents and voltages of the results variable into separate vectors:

 # вектор времени симуляции